Stefan0712/fitness-app/README.md

 Each goal requires a name, a color (default: white), and an icon (default: dumbbell).
 There are three types of goals, each with a different way of tracking progress:

-* **Target goals** where you set a target and an unit.
+* **Target goals** where you set a target and a unit.
 This type of goal supports multiple logs and it tracks progress by summing up the value of each log.
 You can also have up to 5 default values for easier logging (e.g. steps, distance, sleep, etc.)
-* **Number goals** where you have a value and an unit.
+* **Number goals** where you have a value and a unit.
 It accepts only one log per day and tracks progress by comparing the value to the past days (e.g. weight)
 * **Boolean goals** where you can answer only with Yes or No. It also accepts only one log per day like the number goals (e.g. keeping track if you smoked today)

 Goals appear on the **Home page**, with different visuals depending on type.
 The *target goal* will have your current progress out of the target value and a progress bar.
-The *number goal* shows only today's logged value, if there is any, and an arrow indicating if it is bigger, the same, or smaller than the last one.
+The *number goal* displays today’s logged value (if available), and an arrow showing whether it's higher, lower, or the same as the previous one.
 And the *boolean goal* will have three icons representing the last three days.
 If you logged "Yes" there will be a checkmark, "No" will have an "X", and there will be a "-" if there is no goal.

 For those goals with only one log per day, there will be a prompt if the user tries to log another one for the same day, telling them that the other log will be replaced by the new log if they continue, avoiding having multiple ones.